HOW TO CHOOSE THE RIGHT STRETCHER BARS

 The choice of profile and configuration of any bracing depends on the size of the frame and what is being stretched (whether a finished painting, pre-primed canvas, or raw canvas to be sized and gessoed).

-Bracing is used to support the longer bars to keep them from bending in towards the centre under tension from the stretched canvas.
-It is also required to keep the bars from rotating inwards toward the canvas which would cause the frame to buckle and not sit flat against the wall.
+Bracing is used to prevent longer bars from rotating inwards under tension from the stretched canvas which would cause the frame to buckle and not sit flat against the wall.
 Proper bracing allows the frame to use the lightest possible bars and still be strong and stable under tension.

-Many professional artists and conservators also like to include at least one brace on any frame with bar lengths over about 24” just to protect the back of the painting from being hit accidentally during transportation or while in storage.
+Many professional artists and conservators also like to include at least one brace on many smaller frames just to protect the back of the painting from being hit accidentally during transportation or while in storage.

 ASSESS THE LIKELY TENSION: